nmshd/documentation/_includes/scenarios/operate/modules.md

 ### AMQP Publisher <a href="{% link _docs_operate/configuration.md %}#amqppublisher"><i class="fas fa-fw fa-cog"/></a> {#amqppublisher}

-This Module proxies all events in the internal event bus of the Connector to an exchange in a configurable AMQP server.
+This Module proxies all events of the internal event bus of the Connector to an exchange in a configurable AMQP server.

 Compared to [webhooks](#webhooksv2), this gives you the full feature set of a message broker.
 There are multiple scenarios where this Module outweighs the Webhooks Module.
 For example: